stacks-network/sbtc/docker/mainnet/gh-attestation/README.md

 2. **Use [/entrypoint.sh](/docker/mainnet/gh-attestation/entrypoint.sh)**: The entrypoint of the Docker image is overridden to run the `entrypoint.sh` script, which performs the attestation verification before running the application.

-3. **Run the Signer Application**: The signer application is started with the provided configuration file (`/signer-config.toml`) and the database will be migrated using the `--migrate-db` flag.
+3. **Run the signer and the bocklist-client Application**: The signer application is started with the provided configuration file (`/signer-config.toml`).

 ---